About Firoozeh Dumas

 Firoozeh Dumas was born in Abadan, Iran and moved to Whittier, California at the age of seven.
 After a two-year stay, she and her family moved back to Iran and lived in Ahvaz and Tehran.
 Two years later, they moved back to Whittier, then to Newport Beach.
 Firoozeh then attended UC Berkeley where she met and married a Frenchman.

 Firoozeh grew up listening to her father, a former Fulbright Scholar, recount the many colorful stories of his life.
 In 2001, with no prior writing experience, Firoozeh decided to write her stories as a gift for her children.
 Random House published these stories in 2003.
-Funny in Farsi was on the SF Chronicle and LA Times bestseller lists and was a finalist for the PEN/USA award in 2004 and a finalist in 2005 for an Audie Award for best audio book.
+Funny in Farsi was on the New York Times, San Francisco Chronicle and LA Times bestseller lists and was a finalist for the PEN/USA award in 2004 and a finalist in 2005 for an Audie Award for best audio book.
 She lost to Bob Dylan.
 She was also a finalist for the prestigious Thurber Prize for American Humor, the first Middle Eastern woman ever to receive this honor.
 Unfortunately, she lost that one to Jon Stewart.
 Even though, as Firoozeh’s dad likes to point out, Jon Stewart wrote his book with a team of writers, while Firoozeh wrote hers, alone, before her children woke up for school.

 Critics and readers of all ages have loved her stories.
 Jimmy Carter called Funny in Farsi, “A humorous and introspective chronicle of a life filled with love—of family, country and heritage.”